Dangerous-Community/Dangerous-net/README.md

 # IPFSS_IPFS-Secure
 A unique IPFS frontend that you can use to push your files through.
-Encrypt all traffic with a Asymetric RSA keypair.
+Encrypt all traffic with a Asymmetric RSA keypair.
 Ensure that you can upload private data to IPFS, and only you can receive and view on another machine.
 The HTTPS of IPFS

 ## Planning and Roadmap